zahnow/prime-pw-week-5-assignment-part-1/readme.md

 - objects
 - HTML & CSS

-## Assignment - Function Practice
+## Part 1 - Practice with objects

-**Reminder**: Make sure to answer this week's Slack discussion question!

-Complete the `object-practice.js` file.
+Complete the `1-object-practice.js` file.

 Follow the instructions in the comments to add the required code.
 (Please Do not remove the instruction comments!)

 ## Assignment Submission
 Check in your repo, then turn in your work via the Prime Academy Assignment Application at http://primeacademy.io, as usual and don't hesitate to hit up the Slack channel as needed!